MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 > In order to re-raise the request you will need to remove the record in the registry for maintenance mode using following command and then re-run the **Start-SCOMAgentMaintenanceMode** cmdlet:
 > `Set-ItemProperty -Path "HKLM:\software\Microsoft\Microsoft Operations Manager\3.0\MaintenanceMode" -Name record -Value "" `

+::: moniker range="sc-om-2019"

+## Agent initiated maintenance mode through an event
+Use the following procedure:

+1. Log onto the computer and start Windows PowerShell as an administrator.
+2. Change directory to *C:\Program Files\Microsoft Monitoring Agent\Agent*
+3. Import the module by typing *Import-module MaintenanceMode.dll*.
+4. Type *Start-SCOMAgentMaintenanceMode* and use the parameters to configure the maintenance mode request.

+**Example**: Start-SCOMAgentMaintenanceMode -Duration 10 –Reason ApplicationInstallation

+::: moniker-end

 ## Scheduling Maintenance Mode